francescobarbarulo/kubernetes-starter-pack/guides/lab07.md

 ## Claims as volumes

-1. Create a Deployment with a Pod using the claim as a volume.
+1. Create a Deployment with a Pod using the `csi-pvc` claim as a volume.

     ```sh
     cat <<EOF | tee csi-app.yaml > /dev/null